Merino Wool: 10 Common Misconceptions

 Merino wool production is less water-intensive than some plant-based fibers, like non-organic cotton.
 Their primary diet is forage, which includes pasture grasses and hay.

 Merino sheep are also typically raised in areas with minimal arable land, making them well-suited for grazing on marginal lands.
-Sustainable ranching practices and certifications aim to minimize environmental impacts, including water and land use, through responsible land management.
+Certifications aim to minimize environmental impacts, including water and land use, through responsible land management.

 Not all merino wool comes from overseas!
 We've sourced an extraordinary type of merino wool from a collective of 7 ranches in California, Nevada, Oregon, and Colorado.
 This collective of ranchers is called Shaniko.